 Intersection theory gives a natural ring structure on the direct sum

-If $X$ and $X'$ have complementary codimension, which means that $\codim X + \codim X' = \dim Y(\Sigma)$, then the product $[X] \cdot [X']$ is a zero-dimensional cycle class.
+If $X$ and $X'$ have complementary dimension, which means that $\dim X + \dim X' = \dim Y(\Sigma)$, then the product $[X] \cdot [X']$ is a zero-dimensional cycle class.
 The \textbf{degree} of this class, which is the sum of the coefficients of any representative cycle, is denoted $\deg([X] \cdot [X'])$.
-In particular, if $\sigma$ is a cone of codimension $j$ in $\Sigma$, with $V(\sigma)$ the associated closed $T$-invariant subvariety, then $X$ and $V(\sigma)$ have complementary codimension.
+In particular, if $\sigma$ is a cone of codimension $j$ in $\Sigma$, with $V(\sigma)$ the associated closed $T$-invariant subvariety, then $X$ and $V(\sigma)$ have complementary dimension.
 We write $c_X$ for the induced function on codimension $j$ cones, given by

 The fact that the intersection product respects rational equivalence ensures that $c_X$ satisfies the balancing condition and is therefore a Minkowski weight of codimension $j$ on $\Sigma$.
 The main result of \cite{FultonSturmfels97} then says that there is a natural isomorphism of rings